US growth of Islam creates need for religious scholars

 DEARBORN HEIGHTS, Mich.
-(AP) — “Brothers and sisters,” the seminary instructor tells his class, don’t believe in God because of your parents’ beliefs but because “you know why God exists.”

-The challenge spurs a discussion about beliefs.
-But more than Imam Mohammad Qazwini’s interesting delivery, deep understanding of Islam and his formal training at a seminary in the holy city of Qom, Iran, have drawn them to this suburban Detroit classroom just off the large prayer room of a mosque.
+(AP) — Imam Mohammad Qazwini’s deep understanding of Islam and his formal training at a seminary in the holy city of Qom, Iran, draws students to this suburban Detroit classroom just off the large prayer room of a mosque.

+But there’s another attraction.
+The Quran, Islam’s holy book, is written in classical Arabic, but many of the students aren’t well-versed in the language.
+Qazwini navigates its intricacies effortlessly — in the everyday English they use, opening a door for many of the students.

 An increasing number of U.S. Muslims want guidance from religious instructors who they can understand linguistically and culturally.

-The Quran, Islam’s holy book, is written in classical Arabic, but many of the students aren’t well-versed in the language.
-Qazwini navigates the intricacies of Arabic effortlessly — in the everyday English they use, opening a door for many of the students and meeting an increasing need.
+For mosques around the country, the need to produce U.S.-trained religious leaders is increasing.

 Traditional imams and scholars who once came from the Middle East or were educated in schools there are having more difficulty entering the United States.
 The Trump administration imposed a travel ban in January 2017 on people from several Muslim majority countries, and the government has made it harder to enter the U.S. entirely, with more rigorous interviews and background checks.